calvinl4/battlesnake-winter-2022/README.md

 - First place in RBC AI snake competition
 - Gold rank in [Battlesnake Spring League](https://play.battlesnake.com/league/spring-league-2021/)
-- Utilizes a minimax algorithm with alpha-beta pruning optimized for JavaScript
+- Utilizes a minimax algorithm with backtracking and alpha-beta pruning optimized for JavaScript

 ### Details and Replay of the Tournament: